 Here is an example list of email marketing power words in English, to give you an idea:

 Keep in mind that marketers should never overpromise, look cliché, or be spammy.
 Instead, send emails that solve pain points or generate strong emotions.

 To conclude on the email headline, here are words you should ban from your titles:

 Also remove any CAPS words, exclamations, or dollar marks.
 Your emails must look valuable, not cheap.

-If the receiver opens your email, you did 80% of the job.
+If the receiver opens your email, you do 80% of the job.

-Now that the subscriber went deeper into your marketing funnel, you still have some effort to provide.
+Now that the subscriber has gone deeper into your marketing funnel, you still have some effort to provide.
 The email body’s purpose is to lead the readers to conversion.

 As for the headline, there are a few rules to follow when designing an email body.

 Of course, make it branded.
 Using templates is a great way to customize emails quickly, but never forget to use the editing options to include your logo, your art direction, etc.